hacker112/git-features-demo/README.md

 git bisect reset
 ```

-Want to make it more atomatic you can specify a command that we expect to return non zero when revision is bad:
+Want to make it more automatic you can specify a command that we expect to return non zero when revision is bad:

 ```bash
 git bisect reset